marcieloliveira/snmp-gateway-ccn/README.md

 #### What is SNMP Gateway CCN?

-SNMP Gateway CCN is a tool allow management CCN (Content-Centric Network) nodes through the SNMP gateway.
+SNMP Gateway CCN is a tool for management CCN (Content-Centric Network) nodes through the SNMP gateway.
 The gateway translates *SNMP Request* messages to CCNx *Interest* messages, then send to CCN network for native routing mechanism based on name/data.
 When a message arrives at the destination node, one *Data* message as a response is built for each request and the messages are sent on the opposite way to the gateway.
 The gateway translates the message *Data* to *SNMP Response* message and delivery to NMS Server.

 #### Environment versions
 - Linux Ubuntu 15.04 64bits (Vivid Vervet)